 There are a lot of social media websites out there.
 You can’t participate on all of them, and you really shouldn’t try to.
 It will take too much time and too many resources to do so.

 Instead, focus on the bigger ones and any specific to your niche.
+Have a social media strategy.
 See where you get the most return for your efforts.
 If one site isn’t working for you, another may work better.
 Be picky.
 You only have so much time you should be spending on your social media efforts.
 Use it wisely.

 Don’t let your social media mistakes keep you from using social media to market your blog or business.
 Making mistakes is a part of the learning process.
 As you figure out what works for you on each platform, you will get better results that will make it worthwhile.